-Let’s go over what these attractants are that make your home or garden a rodent haven.
+Now that you may have a good idea of which type of rodent problem is in your home, let’s go over what attractants make your home or garden a rodent haven.

 Rodents are skilled contortionists, acrobats, and climbers.
 They will successfully land leaps that even your younger self probably wouldn’t even attempt or be able to squeeze through tight spots that would make any claustrophobe faint.